When discussing mold damage, it’s important to understand that it primarily affects two major categories of your life:

 Both, things you no doubt would like to protect at all cost!

 Here is the good news.
-If detected and treated early, mold can be removed and/or remediated with few deleterious effects to yourself or your property.
+If detected and treated early, mold can typically be removed and/or remediated with few negative effects to yourself or your property.
 So, you should definitely contact a mold specialist as soon as you even suspect that you may have an infestation.

 How Do I Know If I Have Mold?